-National Emergency Rental Vehicles
+National Emergency Rental Vehicles (NERV)

-- The National Emergency Rental Vehicle (NERV) program was solicited under GSA's Rental - 30 Supplemental Vehicle Program (RSVP) and issued a Blanket Purchase Agreement (BPA) to - 31 Enterprise Rent-a-Car. - 32 The NERV program is designed as a tool to acquire off-road vehicles for incident use as well as - a method to obtain other rental vehicles for resources who do not have a means to rent them - through a travel card such as our casual hires or some state employees.
-All NERV rentals will be - billed to the government and does not offer an option for paying with a government travel card. - Despite there being no charge for this rental to the traveler, the mode of transportation on the - travel voucher must still be selected as "rental car" with a zero-dollar expense. - More information and a link to reserve a vehicle can be found at: - 39 https://sites.google.com/a/firenet.gov/nerv/home
+- The National Emergency Rental Vehicle (NERV) program was solicited under GSA's Rental Supplemental Vehicle Program (RSVP) and issued a Blanket Purchase Agreement (BPA) to - 31 Enterprise Rent-a-Car. - The NERV program is designed as a tool to acquire off-road vehicles for incident use as well as - a method to obtain other rental vehicles for resources who do not have a means to rent them - through a travel card such as our casual hires or some state employees.
+All NERV rentals will be - billed to the government and does not offer an option for paying with a government travel card. - Despite there being no charge for this rental to the traveler, the mode of transportation on the - travel voucher must still be selected as "rental car" with a zero-dollar expense. - More information and a link to reserve a vehicle can be found at: https://nerv.firenet.gov/